-The TCNJ library provides public self service photocopy machines.
+The TCNJ IT Department provides public self-service photocopy machines in the library.
 Copiers operate using the TCNJ GetIT Card (ID card) at a cost per copy of 5 cents.
-There is one color copier for public use in Instructional Technology Services located on the Lower Level of the Library; copies are 50 cents.
-TCNJ ID card holders may add value to their cards at the Value Transfer Machines located at the Library Access Services desk and in the Student Center.
-Non-TCNJ library users may purchase copy debit cards from the Value Transfer Machines.
+There is one color copier for public use in Instructional Technology Services located on the Lower Level of the Library; color copies are 50 cents.
+TCNJ ID card holders may add value to their cards at the Value Transfer Machines located at the Library Access Services desk and in the Student Center, or online at Get It Card Online.
 The minimum purchase is $1.00, which provides 20 copies.
-Please note that there are no coin operated public access photocopy machines in the library.
+Please note that there are no coin-operated public access photocopy machines in the library.
+Non-TCNJ library users may purchase copy debit cards from the Value Transfer Machines; for more details, please see Guest Printing Instructions.
 Photocopy machines feature a variety of copying options on every machine.
 All machines make 8.5″ x 11″ and 8.5″ x 14″ copies and all machines enlarge and reduce.

-Printing is available from many of the computers in the library; any computer that does not allow printing is clearly marked.
+Printing is available from most desktop computers in the library; any computer that does not allow printing is clearly marked.
 In addition, microfilm / microfiche reader-printers are available for use on Level 4.
-Check your PrintSense Balance.
+Prints are 5 cents for each page printed (i.e., a double-sided print costs 10 cents).
+For more information, including instructions for printing from laptops and other personal devices, please see the following pages:

 Scanners are available in Library Reference area as well as in Instructional Technology Services located on the Lower Level of the Library.

-There are microfilm / microfiche reader-printer machines on Level 4.
+There are microfilm / microfiche reader-printer machines on Level 4 in the Microforms area.

-If a copy machine displays an error message, such as “check paper path” or “add paper,” please report the problem to the Access Services desk so repairs can be made promptly.
-Please do not attempt to repair copy machines yourself.
+If a printer/copy machine displays an error message, such as “check paper path” or “add paper,” please report the problem to the Access Services desk so repairs can be made promptly.
+Please do not attempt to repair printer/copy machines yourself.

 Reporting Poor Quality Copies

-Poor quality copies should be reported to the Library Access Services staff that will address a problem.
+Poor quality photocopies should be reported to the Library Access Services staff.
 The Library is not responsible for lost or stolen copy cards, or for photocopy mistakes made by the library users.
+For questions relating to refunds for print jobs not received, please see How do I get credit for a job not printed?

 Caring for Library Equipment and Materials